taylerdespain/Challenge-1/README.md

 Here is shown the outcomes of plays based on the goal amount wanted by Plays listed in our Kickstarter workbook.

 ## Challenges of this Task
 I found that creating pivot tables with the correct information required is what I feel I will need the most refreshing on.
-The data was not terrible to manipulate but was challenging to get into the correct formats
+The data was not terrible to manipulate but was challenging to get into the correct formats.
+I overcame some of the difficulties by getting on Youtube for examples along with going back through the notes from the Live Lesson videos uploaded by our Instructor Erik